Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                    `Any`
                                Default: `Mqtt` if device or edge hub connection string is provided, ignored otherwise.
-      --http, --httpserver, --EnableHttpServer[=VALUE]
+      --dh, --disablehttp, --DisableHttpServer[=VALUE]
-                             Specify this to enable the OPC Publisher REST api.
+                             Specify this to disable the OPC Publisher HTTP server and with it the REST api and Prometheus metrics endpoint.
-                               .Default: `disabled`.
+                               Default: `enabled`.
   -p, --httpserverport, --HttpServerPort=VALUE
-                             The port on which the REST api of OPC Publisher is is listening.
-Implicitly enables the http server and REST api capabilities.
+                             The port on which the http server of OPC Publisher is listening.
-                               Default: `not set` if https is not enabled, otherwise `443` if no value is provided.
+                               Default: `443` if no value is provided.
+      --unsecurehttp, --UnsecureHttpServerPort[=VALUE]
+                             Allow unsecure access to the REST api of OPC Publisher.
+A port can be specified if the default port 80 is not desired.
+                               Do not enable this in production as it exposes the Api Key on the network.
+                               Default: `disabled`, if specified without a port `80` port is used.

 Routing configuration
 ---------------------